Your Erie Conservation District works hard to build partnerships and secure funding to increase stewardship on our land.

-Trained stream monitors sample several sites in 4 watersheds once a month from April to November: Old Woman Creek, Pipe Creek, Mills Creek, and Sawmill Creek.
+Trained stream monitors sample several sites in 3 watersheds once a month from April to November: Old Woman Creek, Pipe Creek, and Mills Creek.
 Our monitors take readings of water temperature, pH, turbidity, and dissolved oxygen on site then collect a water sample for nutrient analysis conducted by the Old Woman Creek Reserve Lab.
-Data collected is used to create a watershed report card for 3 streams which is presented each spring.
+Data collected is used to create a watershed report card, which is presented each spring.
 This data has provided information for helping identify water quality issues, to target conservation, secure funding, and develop management plans.

 iEvolve with STEM: Inquiry and Engagement to Invigorate and Optimize Learning for Everyone.

 Funding through the National Science Foundation has allowed the District to partner with Bowling Green State University and others to provide a unique opportunity work directly with Sandusky City and Perkins Schools to improve student performance in science.
 Through adoption of a “citizen science” model supported by teacher professional development, students will get hands on experience with science through inquiry, data collection, and community research.
 This project involves over 6,000 students from grades 3rd through 8th .
 The District has the pleasure of working with grades 4th and 6th specifically on soils through investigation of school site rain gardens, collaboration of soil data collection with the Globe Program (GLOBE.gov), and precipitation monitoring through the Community Collaborative Rain, Hail and Snow Network (COCORAHS.org).

 Click here to find out more about the Ievolve and other research areas in the project.